TerraBreus/cub3d/docs/dev_log.md

 REduced lag significantly by haing one layer (though still laggy).
 Draw line between points now works.
 I still need to hold the previous variables so I can remove the old line.
 EDIT: Line removes now

+## 16-11
+Some time has passed.
+A lot of code has been written over the past few days.
+Commit messages are not too great and no logging. it was abunch of experimenting with the DDA algrotihm.
+My code definitely does something, but not what it needs to do.

+A failed attempt but I learned a lot in the process.

+Most likely I will start again tomorrow with another DDA attempt from scratch.
+I want to use a better approach but not too sure how.
+I like doing things the hard way by trial and error.
+But that takes time and often also a toll on my mental health... we will see